Get help with child care expenses in Arizona and find free daycare.

 There are additional conditions to be eligible for financial aid, and those requirements vary with each unique program.
 Some of the assistance programs will have household income eligibility requirements based both on gross income and family size, and most may also require that family to pay a portion of the child care costs if the expenses exceed a certain level.

 The Department of Economic Services will also contract and certify with small family child care homes in order to make the program as wide ranging as possible.
 The state of Arizona will contract with the Department of Health Services (DHS) licensed child care centers, partner with group homes and also work closely with non-certified relative providers to provide services for eligible families.
+All of these groups work to offer free daycare to income qualified families in Arizona.

 Last but not least, DES Child Care will also provide direct funding to also increase the availability and improve the quality of child care providers and the services the companies offer.
 They strive to provide leadership for statewide coordination and collaboration of various programs.
 They will also put resources into early childhood development initiatives and associated programs.
 The state works towards providing the highest quality care to as many families as possible.